Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Numerical Experiments

-We implement $\algbase$ using score matching for dynamics learning and an actor-critic framework for policy learning, as described in Section~\ref{sec:implementation_details}.
-Following \citet{yildiz2021continuous}, the tasks are considered "solved", when all rewards collected after a warm-up phase ($T_\text{warm-up}=3$ seconds) are at least $0.9$ within a planning horizon of $T=10$ seconds.
-For each volatility level $\sigma \in \{0, 0.4, \dots, 2.0\}$, we run $\algbase$ with equidistant measurement gaps $\Delta = 2^{-i}$ for $i=0, 1, \dots, 7$.
-We define the optimal gap, $\Delta_\sigma$, as the largest gap that achieves the minimum number of episodes to succeed.
+\paragraph{Validation of Theoretical Claims.} We validate our theoretical claims through systematic numerical experiments.
+Following \citet{yildiz2021continuous}, we define task success as achieving rewards of at least $0.9$ after a warm-up period ($T_\text{warm-up}=3$ seconds) within a planning horizon of $T=10$ seconds.
+We set $\eta_n$ to a large value as it does not influence optimal gap selection.
+For each volatility level $\sigma \in \{0, 0.4, \ldots, 2.0\}$, we evaluate $\algbase$ with equidistant measurement gaps $\Delta = 2^{-i}$ for $i \in \{0, 1, \ldots, 7\}$.
+The optimal gap $\Delta_\sigma$ is defined as the largest gap achieving the minimum number of episodes to success.

-Figure~\ref{fig:exp} presents the empirical results, validating two key theoretical claims.
-First, the optimal measurement gap $\Delta_\sigma$ increases with the environment's volatility $\sigma$, directly corroborating our theoretical analysis.
-Specifically, higher volatility $\sigma$ corresponds to a larger total variance $\text{Var}^\Pi$, and as stated in Remark~\ref{remark:1}, the optimal gap for minimizing episode complexity should scale with this variance ($\Delta \propto \text{Var}^\Pi$).
+Figure~\ref{fig:exp} demonstrates that the optimal measurement gap $\Delta_\sigma$ increases monotonically with environment volatility $\sigma$, directly validating our theoretical analysis.
+This empirical observation confirms Remark~\ref{remark:1}, which establishes that the optimal gap for minimizing episode complexity scales proportionally with the total variance: $\Delta \propto \text{Var}^\Pi$.
+Higher volatility induces larger variance, necessitating wider measurement gaps for optimal performance.
+Notably, in low-stochasticity regimes ($\sigma \in \{0, 0.4\}$), the optimal gap is not the finest resolution tested ($2^{-7}$), confirming our theoretical prediction that excessive measurement precision yields diminishing returns.

-Second, the results support our algorithm’s instance-dependent sample complexity guarantee.
-In our framework, the number of episodes until success reflects the episode complexity, i.e., the total amount of interaction data required.
-Figure~\ref{fig:exp} clearly shows that as $\sigma$ increases, the episode complexity also increases, confirming that our algorithm identifies more difficult instances (with higher $\sigma$) and adaptively allocates more samples to solve them.
+The results further validate our algorithm's instance-dependent complexity guarantees.
+As shown in Figure~\ref{fig:exp}, the number of episodes required for success increases with $\sigma$, confirming that our algorithm correctly identifies harder instances (higher $\sigma$) and adaptively allocates more samples.
+This behavior aligns with our theoretical framework, where episode complexity directly reflects the total interaction data required for convergence.

-Additionally, for low-stochasticity cases ($\sigma=0$ or $0.4$), the optimal $\Delta_\sigma$ is not the smallest tested gap ($2^{-7}$), aligning with our theoretical result that beyond a certain resolution, finer measurements yield diminishing returns.

-Finally, experiments conducted across three distinct control environments demonstrate the robustness and generalizability of our findings, reinforcing the practical relevance of our theoretical framework.

-\paragraph{Numerical convergence rate approximation.} While our main focus was to validate the relationship between the optimal measurement gap $\Delta_\sigma$ and environment stochasticity $\sigma$, examining the convergence rate is also valuable.
-Thus, we report the reward error (mean $\pm1$ standard error over $10$ seeds) across rounds for the Pendulum environment with $\sigma=2.0$,